middleware-labs/agent-apm-nextjs/README.md

 }
 module.exports = nextConfig
 ```
-3. Now create a custom `instrumentation.ts` file in your project root directory, and add below code snippet:
+3. Now create a custom `instrumentation.ts` file in your project root directory, and add following code as per your choice:
+- If you are using [Middleware's Host-agent](https://docs.middleware.io/docs/installation) on your machine then use below code snippet:
 ```
 // @ts-ignore
 import { track } from '@middleware.io/agent-apm-nextjs';